 top of page

-Being in canoes creates a platform for a much more intimate understanding of yourself and of the water.
-It is not like the gun-ho, guided experience of a rafting adventure.
-Instead boats are paddled in pairs, facilitating an opportunity for you to actively develop trust, communication and understanding, as well as experiencing first hand the outcome of your paddling decisions.
-The Clarence & Nymboida rivers have a safe, drop-pool style, so capsizes and mistakes are harmless fun, with ample room to collect our wits and process our experiences in the calm pools below.
+The Clarence & Nymboida river systems have a safe and easy current, so capsizes and mistakes are harmless fun, with ample room to collect our wits and process our experiences in the calm pools below.
 The excitement of the rapids is well complemented by the peaceful, pristine, natural gorges that engulf us as we venture further downstream.
 Wilderness campsites far from civilisation provide the backdrop for impressive stargazing opportunities as we commune around the campfire by night.

 The Details